HBPVIS/ZeroEQ/README.md

 # Introduction {#Introduction}

 A cross-platform C++ library to publish and subscribe for events.
-Applications can discover each other automatically through the integrated ZeroConf protocol, or through explicit addressing using hostname and port.
-A defined vocabulary defines semantics for the published events.
+Applications communicate using ZeroMQ, discover each other automatically through the integrated ZeroConf protocol or through explicit addressing using hostname and port.
+A defined vocabulary defines semantics for the published events, provided by [ZeroBuf](https://github.com/HBPVIS/ZeroBuf) or using a simple Serializable interface.
+An optional http::Server provides a web service API in C++ applications.

 ## Features {#Features}